Defining the Digital Future of Financial Services

 Success comes down to creating community, which is about much more than connections.
 It’s about experiences.
 It’s sticky.
 Connections are a commodity – anyone can get access to APIs and connect things.
 But those who really create community do so in a way that creates stickiness, retention, loyalty.
 There’s a real value exchange, a real reason to come back time and time again.

 D: Digital Identity: From Big Data to Little Data

 For the past decade, the hype has been on big data.
 Collecting as much data as possible, storing it, and analyzing it.
 But the value actually lies in the “little” data — the data exhaust that you as a n=1 give off every day.
 Your daily schedule, shopping choices, patterns of travel, temperature preference in your home or car, physical health, emotions.

-Google coined the term “ZMOT” a few years ago, with this idea that there was a single/zero moment of truth.
+Google coined the term “ZMOT” a few years ago, with the idea that there was a single/zero moment of truth.
 That critical point when a decision is made.
 However, the reality is with little data, there are millions of moments of truth.
 When viewed in aggregate, they provide a much more compelling and interesting perspective of a person’s overall digital identity.

 Millions of Moments of Truth

 Companies that track, analyze and engage around “little data’ will be – and already are – the big winners, because they know you fully, not just in the realm of their industry or one-off interactions with you.
 They are becoming stewards of your digital identity.

 As we undergo a shift from placing value on share of wallet to share of data, financial services companies are uniquely positioned to be those stewards of our digital identities.
 What we spend, where we travel, what we save, who we transact with, financial services companies are entrusted with millions of data points.
 And as trust in social media firms erodes, financial services firms are strongly positioned to be the owners of our digital identities for years to come.

 If you would like to assess where your financial organization sits on the path to transformation, and where it can go next, connect here.